 Sure, you can argue that you have a lot to lose – a job offer, for example.

-However, you cannot lose something you did not have to begin with; this is more "practice for the big game."
+However, you cannot lose something you did not have to begin with.
+View every job interview as more "practice for the big game."

 Use that positive attitude I talked about to overcome the little things that crop up in an interview.
 Strive to present the best version of you that you can and enter this interview process with an open mind.